bad-microservices/py_auth_amqp_wrapper/README.rst

 Introduction
 =============

-This Module aims to provide `py_auth_micro`s Workflows over AMQP so it can be used in an Micro-Service environment.
+This Module aims to provide :code:`py_auth_micro` 's Workflows over AMQP so it can be used in an Micro-Service environment.